ShapeGroup/rora-js/README.md

 });
 ```

+###
 ### Other info:
 Rora, is the alternate for every basic action on the frontend-dev and design.
-we are going to implement the wiki and all the features.
+We're going to implement the wiki and all the features.

 Stay tuned.